rmarshasatx/NfWebCrypto/README.md

 Linux

 * Ubuntu 12.04 64-bit with build-essentials, openssl-dev, and cmake 2.8, or equivalent
-* 64-bit Google Chrome / Chromium R22 or later
+* 64-bit Google Chrome / Chromium R22 or later (tested with R27)

-Chrome OS

-* Chromium OS cross-build environment R22 or later
-* Chrome OS R22 or later (tested on R27)

 Directory Tour
 --------------